Rochet2/compilers/README.md

 - Date of delivery: ??

 ## Architecture
-- Describe the overall architecture of your language processor with, e.g., UML diagrams.
-- Explain your diagrams.
-- Tell about possible shortcomings of your program (if well documented they might be partly forgiven).

 ![Diagram of the high level architecture](https://github.com/Rochet2/compilers/blob/master/documents/Architecture.svg)

 The UML diagram above shows how relevant parts of the program are connected on a high level.